Černík, Slovakia

 Černík (Csornok) is a village and municipality in the Nové Zámky District in the Nitra Region of south-west Slovakia.

 History

 The village was first mentioned in historical records in 1156.

 Geography

 The municipality lies at an altitude of 129 metres and covers an area of 13.389 km².
 It has a population of about 990 people.

+Population

 Ethnicity

 The population is about 99% Slovak.

 Facilities

 The village has a small public library a gym and football pitch.